 This is the biggest river in Australia – there must be some great family fishing spots.
 Where would you recommend?

 You can’t beat the middle of Lake Mulwala itself.
 I always go to a place known as The Red Trail – you’ll catch Murray cod and golden perch there.
-At the northern end of the lake there are a lot of turtles and (recently) platypuses – not for catching, of course, but they’re exciting for the kids to see while you’re drifting around.
+At the northern end of the lake, there are a lot of turtles and (recently) platypuses – not for catching of course, but they’re exciting for the kids to see while you’re fishing and soaking in the scenery.